Are your fabrics certified?

 This is a fifteen minute film about GOTS. https://www.global-standard.org/information-centre/gotsfilm.html

 The origin of cotton is Aegean region of Turkey (Near İzmir).
 We always obtain our own cotton from contracted farmers.
 Our spinning house is in Denizli.
 Depending on the quality or lead times we may use diffirent knitting and dying houses placed in Denizli,İzmir or İstanbul.
 All facilities have to certificated otherwise it is not possible to give GOTS certificate to the final items (fabric or clothes)

 All of the facilities (Farms,Spinning,Knitting or even warehouse where the finished fabrics are controlled and packed) have to carry the responsibilities that certification requires.
 The certification is made by non-profit certification companies like ICEA or Control union.

+We 'live' on an eco park with 110 solar panels.
 We use cardboard packaging for our small parcels.